aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/image-editing/_index.md

 - **Do I need a license for production use?** A commercial license is required; a free trial is available
 - **Which .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7
 - **Is loss‑less scaling safe for large images?** Absolutely – Aspose.Drawing uses high‑quality resampling algorithms
+- **How can I batch process images efficiently?** Combine the API calls in a loop or use Parallel.ForEach for concurrent processing
+- **What resampling mode gives the best quality?** Lanczos or high‑quality bicubic provides the highest fidelity for a high quality image resize

 ## What is Scaling an Image Without Loss?